kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.1 =
-* Expanded/Collapsed pages now saved for each user
+* Expanded/Collapsed states now saved for each user
+* Trash functionality added
 * Trashing pages now redirects to Nested Pages view
 * Trash link added to quickly get to a list of trashed pages
+* New "Add link" functionality – creates custom link menu items
+* Additional options added for generated menu items - title attribute, css classes, link target

 = 1.0 =
 * Nested Pages

+== Upgrade Notice ==

+= 1.1 =
+Several new features have been added in version 1.1, including: saved toggle states, additional menu options, trash functionality, ability to add "link" menu items, and more.

 == More Information ==